tryal-leaf/ravager-origin/README.md

 > 🟡 **Giant:** You are 2.5 times the size of a normal human.
 >
 > 🔴 **Four-Legged:** Your clumsy hands are unable to use more than one item at a time.
 You can't use any item in your offhand.
-> 🔴 **Enemy of the State:** Villagers refuse to trade with you, and Iron Golems will attack on sight.
-Iron Golems that you spawn will not attack you.
+> 🔴 **Enemy of the State:** Villagers refuse to trade with you, and naturally spawned Iron Golems will attack on sight.
 > 🔴 **Heavyweight:** You are too heavy to ride on any mobs.

 ### Requirements